slivermarkr/battleship/README.md

 - dialog when choosing opponent

-- when the game is over check who wins and dynamically change the dialog to green if user wins and red if lose.

 <!-- - add some indicator for when the coor is not valid -->

 TODO: create a better algorithm to set ship randomly

 - there are times that the program goes into stackoveflow

-# TODO: UI

-- when ship is sunk remove the ship element
-- also on actual gameplay it might help to lower the opacity of the attackers board to help indicate who is whos board to attack.

 <!-- - remove the ship z-index so grids are clickable
 - add some style depending wether it's a hit or a miss -->